Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Theoretical properties

 Theorem~\ref{two-sample.size} implies that, under proper moment conditions, the proposed two-sample non-screening tests maintain nominal size $\alpha$ asymptotically, while allowing for either a polynomial or an exponential rate of growth of the dimension $p$ with respect to the sample size $n$.
-In Theorem~\ref{two-sample.power.1} below, the asymptotic power of the two-sample non-screening tests is analyzed under conditions on the separation distance between $\bmu_1$ and $\bmu_2$.
+In Theorem~\ref{two-sample.power.1} below, the asymptotic power of the two-sample non-screening tests is analyzed.